lsu-ddem/LSU-Pathways-Main/content/project/Elementary School/index.md

 <br>
 <br>

-Elementary school flyer accessible version can be found <a href= "https://docs.google.com/document/d/1Js2pbHcEEfbH70zmD8ItHugH1TmboWNpKEF8EibzMic"> here</a>.
+<a href= "https://docs.google.com/document/d/1Js2pbHcEEfbH70zmD8ItHugH1TmboWNpKEF8EibzMic">Elementary school flyer accessible version</a>
 <br>
-Elementary school module descriptions accessible version can be found <a href= "https://docs.google.com/document/d/1bmV27o2GBW7zXttkxj7amkjgDHassTyT_pmIctEwQNE"> here</a>.
+<a href= "https://docs.google.com/document/d/1bmV27o2GBW7zXttkxj7amkjgDHassTyT_pmIctEwQNE">Elementary school module descriptions accessible version </a>

 <br>
 <br>
 Looking for a grant for supplies for your classroom?
-Follow the <a href ="https://www.lsu.edu/caincenter/programs/qsm.php" target ="_blank"> link here </a> for the QSM Grant.
+Follow the <a href ="https://www.lsu.edu/caincenter/programs/qsm.php" target ="_blank"> QSM grant link here</a>.
 Want more tips and tricks for writing classroom grants?
-Please watch <a href="https://youtu.be/1CnIutnGtTE" target="_blank">this video</a> to learn about other classroom supply grant opportunities.
+Please watch this <a href="https://youtu.be/1CnIutnGtTE" target="_blank">grant info session video</a> to learn about other classroom supply grant opportunities.

 <br>